 - Stick on to the card with tape at the rear of each side.

 I do love a birthday card that is bright, fun and easy to make.
-Sometimes the simplest cards are the most effective and they are much less expensive that shop-bought cards.
+Sometimes the simplest cards are the most effective and they are much less expensive than shop-bought cards and the perfect addition to any birthday gifts.

-This Happea Father’s Day Card can easily be transformed into a birthday card by just changing the messaging and can be personalised by making the person holding the card look like the recipient.
+This Happea Father’s Day Card ccan easily be transformed into birthday greetings by just changing the messaging and can be personalised by making the person holding the card look like the recipient.

 This Wax resist thank you card again can easily be changed into a birthday card by changing the messaging.